 This is a tough one, and our family has to readjust all of the time.
 If you want to make an impact on sleep quality for your family, it’s recommended that there is no screen time at least half an hour before bed.
 That’s because your brain waves are still very active (after turning a screen off) when exposed to blue light.
 This article provides more information about sleep and technology.

+That’s it friends!
+Hopefully these tips will help you learn how to keep a healthy home!
 What other easy tips do you recommend to those of us trying to create a healthy home?
 Tell me below!